Thursday, June 2, 2016

 For a wonderful entry on Doughnut Day, go to Months of Edible Celebrations for a great discussion of the history and a recipe from Entenmann's Big Book of Baking for Chocolate Cake Donuts, as well as information about The Donut Book by Sally Levitt Steinberg, granddaughter of Adolph Levitt, the inventor of the first doughnut machine (1920).
 As Louise says in her entry, "Sally brings the doughnut to life."
 You've got to read this.

-And, there are a lot of free doughnuts today!
+And, there are a lot of free doughnuts on Friday, June 3 this year!
+Subject to change, of course.

 Krispie Kreme is giving out one free doughnut of any kind, no purchase necessary. (at participating stores)